AaltoSciComp/scicomp-docs/aalto/mac.rst

 CS Mac backup service
 ---------------------
-The CS department provides a full clone-backup service for Aalto-installation mac computers.
+The CS department provides a full clone-backup service for Aalto-installation mac computers of *CS department employees*.
 Aalto-installation means the OS is installed from Aalto repository.

 We use Apple `Time Machine